swyxio/swyxdotio/content/writing/technical/github-scraping.md

 A common need I have in open source community work, especially with static site generators and the JAMstack, is scraping and updating data.
 For example, in the [Svelte Community](https://svelte-community.netlify.com/code) site we scrape the GitHub star count and last update, and ditto [Gatsby Starters](https://www.gatsbyjs.org/starters/).
 Of course, you could grab data clientside, and whatever you can't do clientside, you can throw up a serverless function to do this.

-But sometimes it just makes sense to scrape data *once* instead of every time your users access your site.
+But sometimes it just makes sense to scrape data *once* instead of every time your users access your site, especially if that data requires tokens your users may not have.
 Typically you'd set up a cronjob and send the data into a database somewhere.
 With [GitHub Actions](https://github.com/features/actions), you can do this all inside GitHub, AND save a version controlled history of all data.

 I noticed [Mikeal Rogers doing exactly this for his Daily OSS watcher](https://github.com/mikeal/daily) project, and so finally took some time to check out his code and make a minimal repro so others can take it as a base.